81 passengers board Southern Airlines flight 242, a DC-9, bound for Atlanta, Georgia.

 2) What aircraft type performed the flight?
 In what way was its design special?

-DC-9.
-It was designed for take-off on shorter runways and fly frequent short flights.
+DC-9 performed the flight.
+The DC-9 was introduced in 1965 to fly frequent short flights.
 Both of its engines are mounted to the rear fuselage rather than wings.
+It was designed for take-off on shorter runways.

 3) What was analyzed by the crew before takeoff?
 What information must any flight crew receive and analyze before the flight?